rebcabin/masr/specs.md

 sugar for `Variable`.

-For specs like `Integer` where heavy sugar and legacy are identical, there is no function with two trailing hyphens in its name.
+For specs like `Integer`, where heavy sugar and legacy are identical, there is no function with two trailing hyphens in its name.

-# 6. WHAT ARE TERMS AND HEADS?
+# WHAT ARE TERMS AND HEADS?